bj-gitple/gitple-planning-butler/README.md

 ### Troubleshooting

 - if you can't see some repositories during setup, double-check access token permissions in your github account: Settings > Developer Settings > Personal access tokens > YOUR TOKEN NAME
+- if m1 air and showing "Error: spawn Unknown system error -86 at NotificationCenter.notifyRaw", then ```softwareupdate --install-rosetta```.